 Below are frequently asked questions about clinical trials and observational studies.
-To learn about specific studies that are ongoing at Fred Hutch and Seattle Cancer Care Alliance, visit the Clinical Trials page, where you can search by disease or other criteria and view all studies.
+To learn about specific studies that are ongoing at Fred Hutch, visit the Clinical Trials page, where you can search by disease or other criteria and view all studies.

 Clinical trials for treatments and vaccines typically have four phases, each of which is designed to answer different research questions.
 The phases are:

 If an intervention is successful in one phase, it may move on to the next phase.
 Each successive phase typically has a greater number of participants.
 Sometimes two phases are combined.
 In a Phase 3 study, each participant is randomly assigned to one of two groups.
 Only one group will receive the new intervention being studied; the other will receive the standard treatment for that disease.

 Observational studies, such as prevention and quality-of-life studies, do not include an intervention, so they do not follow these phases.